 Monique joined Devon & Exeter Incorporated Law Society on 2 October 1989.
 As Administrative Secretary she had sole responsibility for the Society's Committees and Services.
 She was made Administrator in September 2000.
 She graduated in 1981 from the Université de Perpignan Via Domitia in Applied Business Languages (English & Spanish).

-She looks after the President and the Main Committee as well a number of the Sub-Committees, Dinners, Newsletter and International events.
+She looks after the President, current Officers and the Main Committee as well a number of the Sub-Committees, Dinners, Newsletter and International events.

 Tony Steiner, Executive Director

 Tony first came to work for Devon & Exeter Incorporated Law Society at the end of 1994 and again in March 1995.
 He came to help out for a few weeks as a Part-Time Administrative Assistant.
 He graduated in 1994 from the University of Plymouth with a Degree in Law (LLB) and in 2013 from the University of Exeter with a Masters in Business Administration (MBA).

 He looks after many of the commercial services including the recruitment agency provided by DASLS, he chairs the Education & Training Sub-Committee and supports the Practice Management Sub-Committee.

 exists to work for the benefit of its members within its area.

 Its area covers all of Devon and Somerset (except Plymouth)